Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 Climb that high mountain.

-Truncated adjectives occupy a significant place in the poems - wisdom is incomparable, a high mountain.
+Truncated adjectives occupy a significant place in poetry - wisdom is incomparable, the mountain is high.

 Examples from 18th century texts